Minimising the effects of the Discount Rate Ruling

 - With significantly less funds available the insurers will also make less money via their investments.

 The question remains, “How can a 3.5% swing have such a dramatic impact?”
-Many insurers had anticipated a worst case scenario of half the amount that the judge decided upon.
+Many insurers had anticipated a worst case scenario of half the amount that the Lord Chancellor decided upon.
 In the attached pdf Allianz provide a breakdown of the calculations and the new rate’s impact.

 They provide an imaginary example of a 30 year old man who has been seriously injured in a car accident.
 At the time of accident he was earning £25,000 a year.
 His injuries are so severe that he’ll be unable to return to work and he will need nursing care for the rest of his life.
 The cost of the nursing needed is currently £75,000 per year.
 Projecting these factors over the course of his life expectancy and applying the new discount rate gives a settlement figure for future loss of earnings and cost of care of £6.325m.
 The increased amount that the insurer will need to pay is £3.534m or 127%.